JohnsonClayton/Multichannel-Bluetooth-Headphones/README.md

 ### Wiring

 ### Resources
-This project is based off of a blog post on [hackster.io](https://www.hackster.io/julianfschroeter/stream-your-audio-on-the-esp32-2e4661#code).
-Modifications have been made.
+This project is based off of a blog post on [hackster.io](https://www.hackster.io/julianfschroeter/stream-your-audio-on-the-esp32-2e4661#code), however significant modifications have been made.